EmilAndreasyan/Litera/notes.md

 - delete/books/:id

 - in showAuthorBooks, how to select only books for author in option select???? should it be nested route author/:id/books in routes and controller show action?
-- search for a book (how to find Object's one of the keys' value?)
+- search for a book (how to find Object's one of the keys' value?), filter method
+- make delete request at deleteBook, how to connect event.currentTarget.parentElement with book.id?